The Daughter of Time: Literary significance and criticism

 On its publication Anthony Boucher called the book "one of the permanent classics in the detective field. ... one of the best, not of the year, but of all time".
 Dorothy B. Hughes also praised it, saying it is "not only one of the most important mysteries of the year, but of all years of mystery".
 The novel is listed as number one on the CWA's Top 100 Crime Novels of All Time list and number four on the MWA's Top 100 Mystery Novels of All Time list.

 Winston Churchill stated in his History of the English-Speaking Peoples his belief in Richard's guilt of the murder of the princes, adding, "It will take many ingenious books to raise the issue to the dignity of a historical controversy", probably referring to Tey's novel, published seven years earlier.
 The papers of Sir Alan Lascelles contain a reference to his conversation with Churchill about the book.

 Adaptations

-There have been two radio adaptations broadcast.
-First in 1952 (scriptwriter not credited) and on 25 December 1982 on BBC Radio 4 FM's Afternoon Theatre, dramatised by Neville Teller.
+There have been two radio adaptations broadcast, in 1952 (scriptwriter not credited), and on 25 December 1982 on BBC Radio 4 FM's Afternoon Theatre, dramatised by Neville Teller.

 A play written by M. Kilburg Reedy based on the book was performed in the Charing Cross Theatre, London, from 18 July to 13 September 2025.